callum-jones19/leadlight/notes/airwindows_biquad_plus_notes.md

 - This plugin is itself based on the "standard" Airwindows Biquad, so understanding this one should be relatively useful across the board.

+What is zipper noise?

+- Zipper noise is the effect that happens when the gain massively jumps between its highest and lowest settings really, really quickly and constantly.
+A single instance of this might just create a click or pop noise, but in a constant pattern it produces a zipper-like noise.

 Setting up BiqP:

 - Not needing additional sliders - just setting it up like BQ then